groundlight/python-sdk/docs/blog/2023-12-15-best-practices.md

 quicker learning for your detector at less cost to you.

 ## Seed with a few examples
-Add a few labels yourself early on, in order to provide good examples for backend labelers and the new ML model.
+It helps to add a few labels yourself early on, in order to provide good examples for backend labelers and the new ML model.
 For best results, if you have example images for both YES and NO answers, send them through early on, and add the corresponding labels.
 Having at least 2 customer “ground truth” answers for each class of Yes or No will also give you ML performance metrics on your detector.